 - Ctrl + Alt + Tab key.

-To create a desktop shortcut to open Task View in Windows 10, do the following:
+To create a desktop shortcut to open Task View in Windows 11 or Windows 10, do the following:

 - Right-click and hold on an empty area on your desktop, and click on New > Shortcut.